 The choice to refinance does not come without risk, however.
 If you choose to refinance at a similar rate but opt for a longer term, you are more likely to become upside-down.
 To avoid this, stay away from long repayment terms — which can feel enticing when refinancing for a smaller monthly payment.

 When should you refinance an auto loan?

 - You received dealer financing.
 Dealers often add a few points as a commission.
 If your original loan was financed by your car dealer’s preferred lenders, there is a good chance you didn’t score the best rate possible.

 - Your credit score improved.
 A difference of just 30 points on your credit score can make a significant impact on your rate.
 If your score has improved since your original auto loan, you may save money by refinancing.

 - You want to lower your payment.
 Refinancing for a longer loan term can reduce your monthly payment.
 However, it will increase the amount of interest you pay.
-Ideally, you should lower your payment by sticking with a term similar to the amount of time you have left at a lower interest rate.
+Ideally, you should lower your payment by sticking with a term similar to the time you have left at a lower interest rate.

 How to apply for an auto refinance loan

-The process of refinancing your auto loan is fairly similar to the process that came with applying for your initial vehicle loan.
+The process of refinancing your auto loan is similar to applying for your initial vehicle loan.
 Follow these five steps before signing off on a new refinanced auto loan.

 - Decide if refinancing is best for you financially.
 Compare your current monthly cost with potential savings from the refinancing process.

 - Review your current loan.
 Understand your current rate and loan term to determine how much you will pay in interest.

 - Determine the value of your car.
 Use tools like Kelley Blue Book and Edmunds to find out how much your car is worth.